History of Kathmandu: Modern history (1846–1999)

 In the May 1980 referendum while reaffirming the status quo of the panchayat system, against the reintroduction of political parties and concurred continuation rule by the king.
 Elections in 1981 and 1986 were characterized by the lack of political programs.
 Political turmoil continued.
 Second election to Rastriya Panchayat were held in 1986; [15] In 1989, failure to renegotiate trade and transit treaties with India disrupted the economy.
 Following this in 1990 demonstrations for the restoration of democracy were held.
 On 9 April 1990, the King restored the multi-party democracy with due lifting of the ban on agitating political parties.
 Panchayat system was dissolved and an interim government made up of various parties and king's representatives was formed with promulgation of new constitution.

-Following restoration of multi-party democary, the first general elections to Parliament were held on 12 May 1991, under the new constitution.
+Following restoration of multi-party democracy, the first general elections to Parliament were held on 12 May 1991, under the new constitution.
 Nepali Congress won a narrow majority and G.P.
 Koirala became prime minister.
 But President of Nepali Congress and interim prime minister, K.P.
 Bhattarai, was defeated in the polls by the leader of CPN-UML, Madan Bhandari.

 In 1992 Local elections were held and Nepali Congress won a majority of the seats.
 But in 1993 Madan Bhandari was killed in a mysterious car crash which resulted in violent demonstrations by communists to overthrow Koirala's government.
 During this year, devastating floods also killed hundreds.